 BPS 3mm Neoprene Five Finger Gloves

-- THE PRODUCT – Protect your hands and grab a pair of our BPS Wetsuit Gloves now!
-Constructed with double-lined Neoprene, glued and stitched seams,...
+- HIGH-QUALITY NEOPRENE WETSUIT GLOVES - Protect your hands and grab a pair of our BPS Wetsuit Gloves now!
+Made with double-lined neoprene, glued &...

-- MORE ABOUT THE PRODUCT – Each pair makes your hands move freely while reducing hand fatigue.
-Designed with a grip textured palm that will help you...
+- EXTRA GRIP & LESS FATIGUE - Each pair makes your hands move freely while reducing hand fatigue.
+Designed with an extra-grip textured palm that will...

 The BPS neoprene gloves is one of the few snorkeling gloves designed for extended use even in temperate waters.
 It is available in two thicknesses: 3mm and 5mm.
 Regardless of which thickness you select, the BPS gloves have a double-lined neoprene rubber design which provides you with exceptional warmth.